GRP-17/feedback-frontend/README.md

 ```

 ## Licence
 This project is licensed under the MIT License.
+See [LICENCE.md](/LICENCE)

 ## Related
 - [feedback-backend](https://github.com/GRP-17/feedback-backend)